libmir/asdf/README.md

 `ldmd2` is a shell on top of [LDC (LLVM D Compiler)](https://github.com/ldc-developers/ldc).
 `"dflags-ldc": ["-mcpu=native"]` allows LDC to optimize ASDF for your CPU.

-Instead of using `-mcpu=native`, you may specify additional instruction set for a target with `-mattr`.
+Instead of using `-mcpu=native`, you may specify an additional instruction set for a target with `-mattr`.
 For example, `-mattr=+sse4.2`.
 ASDF has specialized code for [SSE4.2](https://en.wikipedia.org/wiki/SSE4#SSE4.2 instruction set).